3 Music Camp Rewards that Private Lessons Lack

 Many young musicians experience creative inspiration when they play with other musicians.
 There’s something special about joining with other musicians to make music.
 Playing with other musicians who are the same age builds creativity, leadership, and ownership.
 Musical skills learned at camp complement and build upon the skills learned in private lessons.
 As campers join together in small groups to play their instruments, their confidence levels increase.
 They also have fun.
 Music sounds better when we all play together.

-During our 2018 Summer Camp, campers will become “Superheroes in Training” as we discover new musical adventures.
+Summer Music Camp is a great way for campers to discover new musical adventures!
 During this fun-filled week, campers will enjoy exploring music, making new friends, and celebrating Jesus.
-We’d love for you to join us July 16-20 for this week of fun!
+We’d love for you to join us for this week of fun!
 Click here to sign up today.